The Wicker Man: US VHS versions

-The original 99-minute version was available in the US on VHS home video from Media Home Entertainment (and later Magnum) during the 1980s and 1990s.
+The original 99-minute version was available in the United States on VHS home video from Media Home Entertainment (and later Magnum) during the 1980s and 1990s.
 This video includes additional early scenes set inside Howie's police station, which Hardy had left out of the 1979 restoration.
 In 2001, a remaster of the 88-minute cut was released on VHS, labelled as the "Theatrical Version".

 Director's cut

 In 2001, the film's new world rights owners, Canal+, tried to release the full-length film.
 Corman's copy had been lost, but a telecine transfer to 1-inch videotape existed.
 Missing elements were combined with film elements from the previous versions (in particular, additional scenes of Howie on the mainland were restored, showing him to be the object of gossip at his police station, establishing his devout religiosity).
 The extended DVD cut was released by Canal+ (Anchor Bay Entertainment handling US DVD distribution) in this 99-minute hybrid, considered the longest and closest version to Hardy's original 100-odd minute version.
 A two-disc limited edition set was sold with the shortened theatrical release, the new extended version and a documentary, The Wicker Man Enigma.

 In 2005, Inside the Wicker Man author Allan Brown revealed he had discovered stills taken on the set showing sequences from the script that had never been seen; it had never been certain that the scenes had been filmed.
 They include scenes where Howie closes a mainland pub open after hours, encounters a prostitute, has a massage from Willow McGregor, and sees a brutal confrontation between Oak and a villager in The Green Man, which were featured in a revised edition of Inside the Wicker Man.
 Anchor Bay released a limited-edition wooden box of The Wicker Man.
 About 50,000 two-disc sets were made, of which 20 were signed by Lee and Woodward, Shaffer, Snell, and Hardy.
 In March 2002, Lee discussed the lost original cut, "I still believe it exists somewhere, in cans with no name.
 I still believe that.
 But nobody's ever seen it since, so we couldn't re-cut it, re-edit it, which was what I wanted to do.
 It would have been ten times as good".